Preventing Pressure Ulcers – Working Together with Patients and Carers to Prevent Pressure Ulcers

 What is a pressure ulcer?

 In people who have darker skin tones it is not easy to detect a reddened /purple area.
-In this case, it is best to check by touching the areas of the body that are at risk from pressure ulcers –see diagram.
+In this case, it is best to check by touching the areas of the body that are at risk from pressure ulcers –see diagram below.
 These areas may feel warmer or cooler to touch, firmer, spongy or swollen.

 • Keep your skin clean and dry, including under your breasts, in between the cheeks of your bottom, under your scrotum.